pawbz/Interactive-Seismology.jl/README.md

-# WIP: Basic Seismology Pluto Notebooks
+# WIP: Study the propagation of elastic waves in the Earth using Pluto Notebooks

-A collection of [Pluto Reactive Notebooks](https://computationalthinking.mit.edu/Spring21/) that demonstrate key ideas in seismology.
+A [collection](https://pawbz.github.io/ES218.jl/) Reactive Pluto Notebooks to demonstrate key concepts in seismology.